J-S00n/J-S00n/README.md

 ## Hi, I'm Jason 👋

-🔭  I’m currently working on deploying my personal website
-- 🌱 I’m currently expanding my backend knowledge with SQL, AWS, and Spring Boot
+🔭  I’m currently working on deploying my personal website and expanding my backend knowledge with SQL, AWS, and Spring Boot
 - 👯 I’m looking to collaborate on any projects that can impove my technical skills and solve real world problems
 - 📫 Reach out to me via email: json.chen20@gmail.com
 <!--